 Innovations in Heating and Cooling

-It’s no secret that the engine of your car performs best when it’s warm.
+It’s not a secret that the engine of your car performs best when it is at a warmer temperature.
 But that heat needs to go somewhere.
-Radiators are the answer.
+That’s where the radiator comes in.

-A cooling system makes use of refrigerant, ductwork, and fans to distribute air.
-Heating systems use a fuel source like gas or oil to warm the air.
+A cooling system utilizes refrigerant, ductwork and fans to distribute air.
+Heating systems use an energy source like gas or oil to warm the air.

 Variable-Speed Technology

-Variable speed technology is a significant breakthrough in heating and cooling.
-The motors that blow air in gas furnaces and air handlers utilize this technology to regulate airflow in your home.
-This technology is designed to eliminate hot and cold spots, and also improve dehumidification during the hot summer months in the south.
+When it is about cooling and heating variable speed technology is among the most important innovations in the past few years.
+The motors that blow air in gas furnaces and air handlers use this technology to regulate airflow in your home.
+This technology is designed to ensure a more evenly distributed air throughout your home, while reducing hot and cold areas.

-The concept behind variable speed technology is to make sure that the system’s output is compatible to the needs of your home’s energy.
-For instance, the majority of people don’t want to drive with only a single gear, instead choosing to shift gears according to the requirements of their vehicle and the road conditions.
-This concept works the same in your home.
-Variable speed systems offer homeowners and contractors with a variety of advantages, including savings on energy costs, lower noise levels, improved indoor air quality, and the potential for utility company rebates.
+The concept behind variable-speed technology is to match your system’s output to the energy requirements of your home.
+Most people wouldn’t drive their car in one gear.
+Instead, they would shift gears based on the requirements of the vehicle or the road conditions.
+The same principle applies to your home.
+Variable speed systems offer homeowners and contractors a wide range of benefits including energy savings, lower noise levels, improved indoor air quality and potential for utility company rebates.

-Variable-speed technology allows your system to work more efficiently during light load conditions.
-This is because traditional systems work on a set point, achieving the desired temperature and then cycling off.
-When the home’s temperature rises, the system cycles back on to return to your comfort setting.
-This continuous cycling uses a lot more energy since the system is restarting at full capacity.
+Variable-speed technology also lets your system work more efficiently in light load conditions.
+This is because traditional systems work with a set temperature, attaining the desired temperature and then shutting off.
+The system will return to the cycle when the temperature inside your home reaches the desired comfort level.
+This continuous cycling uses lots of energy since the system is running at its maximum capacity.

-A variable-speed system allows the compressor to run at a lower rate for longer periods of time, consuming less energy.
+With a variable speed system, the compressor operates at less than full capacity for prolonged periods of time and expends less energy.
 Your system could save you up to 30% on energy costs.

-The use of variable speed technology in combination with other energy-saving improvements such as zoning systems or smart controls, can increase the overall effectiveness and performance of your system.
-Contact our team of experts to determine if a system using Greenspeed Intelligence and variable speed technology is right for your home.
+The use of variable speed technology combination with other energy-saving improvements like smart controls or zoning systems can boost the efficiency and performance of your system.
+Ask our professional team whether a system featuring variable speed technology and Greenspeed Intelligence is the right choice for your home.

-We can help you make the right choice for your home, by explaining the benefits of a system with variable-speed technology, and how it can be used with other energy efficient products to deliver optimal results.
-Our certified HVAC specialists can guide you through the process of selecting the right system.
-Call us now to learn more about our innovative Carrier-backed variable speed heating and cooling system.
+We can help you make the right decision for your home.
+We will discuss the advantages of a variable-speed system and how it can work in conjunction with other energy-efficient products to achieve optimal results.
+Our licensed HVAC experts have the experience to assist you in the selection process.
+Call us today to find out more about our innovative Carrier-backed variable speed cooling and heating system.

 Wi-Fi(r) Controls

-Smart thermostats that are wireless give homeowners greater control over their HVAC system, reducing the cost of energy and increasing comfort.
-These thermostats use wireless communications to communicate with a computer or smartphone app giving users the ability to monitor and alter the temperature of their home from afar.
-They can also recognize household habits and automatically alter schedules, reducing energy consumption when no one is at home or enhancing comfort when residents return.
+Wireless smart thermostats let homeowners to have more control over their HVAC systems while reducing energy bills and enhancing comfort.
+These models use wireless technology to communicate via a smartphone app or computer, allowing users to monitor and control their home’s temperature remotely.
+Depending on the model, these devices can also recognize patterns of household behavior and automatically adjust plans to cut down on energy use when no one is home or to maximize comfort when the residents are at home.

-Smart thermostats are easy to use and allow you to check your system at any time.
-They can tell when you are away from home and switch to an energy-saving “Away” mode to help you save money on your electric bill.
-When you return to your home, they will switch to ‘Home’ mode for maximum comfort.
+Smart thermostats are easy to use and allow you to monitor your system at any time.
+They can even tell when you’re away from your home and will enter an energy-saving mode called ‘Away’ to help save on your power bills.
+When you return home, they’ll switch to the ”Home” mode for the best comfort.

-The Wi-Fi(r), controls are more advanced than conventional thermostats and come with additional convenience features, such as emails, remote system monitoring and a personalised web-based portal that functions as your thermostat.
-They also let you control multiple zones from one device.
-These are great to manage a rental or holiday home from afar.
+In comparison to conventional thermostats, the Wi-Fi(r) controls are more advanced and offer additional convenience features such as email alerts, remote system monitoring, a customizable web portal that behaves like your thermostat, and the capability to control multiple zones from a single device.
+These are ideal for managing a rental property or vacation home from afar.

-A programmable thermometer can be programmed to alter temperatures at various times throughout the day for maximum comfort.
+A thermometer that can be programmed can be programmed to alter temperatures at various times throughout the day for maximum comfort.
 This is perfect for homeowners and tenants.
-It can be challenging to keep track of the scheduling of a programmable thermometer particularly with busy schedules and kids’ activities.
-A smart thermostat that has an inbuilt sensor monitors room occupancy as well as outdoor and indoor temperatures, and humidity to monitor real-time conditions.
-It also tracks your energy usage to determine whether heating or cooling is needed and makes adjustments accordingly.
+It can be challenging to keep up with the program of a thermometer that is programmable particularly with busy schedules and kids’ activities.
+A smart thermostat with sensors in it tracks occupancy in rooms as well as outdoor and indoor temperatures, and humidity to monitor the current conditions.
+It also monitors your energy consumption to determine whether heating or cooling is needed and adjusts accordingly.

-ENERGY STAR is one of the most well-known and easily identified labels in the US.
-It’s on your refrigerators, light bulbs and other appliances.
-When you purchase items bearing the ENERGY STAR logo, you know they’re independently tested and verified to meet strict specifications for energy efficiency and reduce greenhouse gas emissions.
+ENERGY STAR is one of the most well-known and widely recognized labels in the country.
+It’s that little blue label you see on your fridge, light bulbs and other appliances.
+When you purchase items bearing the ENERGY STAR logo, you know that they’ve been independently tested and certified to meet stringent energy efficiency standards and reduce greenhouse gas emissions.

-The same standards that are in place to individual products can be applied to entire building.
-To earn the ENERGY STAR certification buildings must show at least 15% higher performance than the ASHRAE 90.1-2010 (or the state building code that it is permitted).
-The performance target is based on a variety of elements that affect energy usage such as weather conditions and occupancy.
-It also considers the size and the type of heating and cooling systems.
+The same standards that apply to individual products can be applied to entire buildings.
+To be eligible for the ENERGY STAR certification buildings must show at least 15% better performance than the ASHRAE 90.1-2010 (or the state building code under which it is permitted).
+The performance benchmark takes into account a number of factors that impact energy usage including weather conditions, occupancy and heating and cooling system size and type.

-To be eligible for the ENERGY STAR certification, a building must be verified by a HERS Rater.
-The HERS Rater examines the insulation of the home, as well as the air barrier, and HVAC equipment to ensure that they’re installed and sized correctly.
-The Rater performs detailed inspections on ventilation and duct leakage.
+To be eligible for ENERGY STAR certification, a structure must undergo an independent verification by an HERS Rater.
+The HERS Rater examines the home’s insulation, air barrier and HVAC equipment to ensure that they are installed and sized correctly.
+The Rater also conducts thorough inspections of ventilation and duct leakage.

-Each of these steps is designed to help the homeowner save energy and money while also protecting their health and the environment.
-This makes the ENERGY STAR a great way to add value for any apartment or home.
-Research has shown that ENERGY START-certified properties and homes tend to be sold or rented at higher prices.
+All of these actions will help homeowners save money and energy while protecting their health and the environment.
+This makes ENERGY STAR certification an excellent way to increase the value of any home or apartment building.
+Research shows that ENERGY STAR certified homes and apartments tend to be sold or rented at higher costs.

 High-Efficiency Systems

-A high-efficiency HVAC system is more than a way to save money on energy bills.
-It can also help the environment and reduce carbon emissions.
-High-efficiency systems use up to 33% less energy than previous models, resulting in lower utility bills as well as significant savings on energy.
-Apart from reducing greenhouse gas emissions, high-efficiency systems use non-toxic refrigerants that won’t harm the ozone layer.
+A high-efficiency HVAC system is more than an opportunity to save money on energy bills.
+It’s also a fantastic option to cut carbon emissions and help the environment.
+High-efficiency systems can use up to a third less energy than previous versions, resulting in lower energy bills.
+High-efficiency systems lower greenhouse gas emissions and utilize environmentally friendly, non-toxic refrigerants that are ozone-friendly.

-It may cost more to install a brand new high-efficiency, high-efficiency system than a more traditional model.
-However it will pay for itself over time by lowering cost of energy and maintenance.
-It could also boost the value of your home, making it easier to resell.
+A new high-efficiency system might cost more upfront than a previous model however it will pay for itself through energy bill savings and maintenance costs over the lifetime of the system.
+It could also boost the value of your home and make it easier to resell.

-High-efficiency systems provide a variety of benefits, including increased comfort, less noise and improved indoor air.
-Advanced filtration systems, for example can remove harmful contaminants.
-The systems also increase the comfort of the occupants by offering precise temperature control, and eliminate hot or cold spots.
+High-efficiency systems offer a range of benefits like improved comfort, quieter operation and improved indoor air.
+For example, advanced filtration systems remove more harmful pollutants from the air.
+The systems can also improve the comfort of occupants by providing precise temperature control and eliminating hot or cold spots.

 Explore More